Registration & Payment

 Withdrawal & Refund Policy

-Students wishing to withdraw from a class must submit their request in writing no less than 7 days prior to the start of the class or workshop.
+Students wishing to withdraw from a class or workshop must submit their request in writing no less than 7 days prior to the start of the class or workshop.
 Email is acceptable.
-If a request for withdrawal is received in an email, a refund, less a 9% processing fee, will be issued to the purchaser’s credit card.
-Withdrawal between 4 to 6 days prior to the start of the class, a refund of half the enrollment fee will be reimbursed.
-Withdrawal from a class two day prior to the start of class, there will be no refund.
+If a request for withdrawal is received in an email, a refund, less a 10% processing fee, will be issued to the purchaser’s credit card.
+Withdrawal between 4 to 6 days prior to the start of the class or workshop, a refund of half the enrollment fee will be reimbursed.
+Withdrawal from a class 2 day prior to the start of class or workshop, there will be no refund.
 If the registration was made by check, the refund will be processed by check.
 Gift-certificates are non-refundable.

 Closings due to inclement weather will be posted on our website.
 Make up classes will be scheduled at the end of each session.
 If there are more than two classes missed due to inclement weather, a Railyard Arts credit will be given to the students.